Aaron-Bopp/TIM/40_Evergreens/Evergreen notes organize knowledge so that it can grow.md

 %%
 - [ ] #TO/EXPLORE/RESEARCH how [[Andy Matuschak's Evergreen Notes]] connects to this idea
 - [ ] #TO/TEND/GRAFT [[What makes a note evergreen]]
+#TO/PONDER/ME do [[evergreen notes]] help you prevent [[cognitive bias]], or does constantly re-reading over your possibly incorrect conclusion stop you accepting new evidence?
 %%

 [[Evergreen notes]] can be as small as a few sentences or as expansive as an entire breakdown of an idea.
-Previous writing is just fertalizer for evergreen notes, and writing evergreen notes is just practice for future thought.
+Previous writing is just fertilizer for evergreen notes, and writing evergreen notes is just practice for future thought.

 [[Fear is the number one hindrance to trying]], but evergreen notes should not inspire fear,